spitsfire/ninja-buffet/prompt.md

         // add a public "getter" property called "isFull" that returns a boolean based on if the Ninja's calorie intake is greater than 1200 calories

-        // build out the Eat method that: adds calorie value to ninja's total calorieIntake, adds the Food object to ninja's foodHistory list, consoles food's name and taste, and consoles a warning when ninja is full and cannot eat anymore public void Eat(Food item)
+        // build out the Eat method that: adds calorie value to ninja's total calorieIntake, adds the randomly selected Food object to ninja's foodHistory list, consoles food's name and taste, and consoles a warning when ninja is full and cannot eat anymore public void Eat(Food item)
         {
         }